pgmystery/pgmystery/README.md

 Welcome to my GitHub profile!
 I'm a passionate developer with a diverse skill set, always eager to learn and contribute to innovative projects.

+IT isn’t just my job — it’s my lifelong passion.
+With 20+ years of hands-on experience and a love for learning, I build complete solutions: from network architecture to full-stack development, DevOps automation, and cloud deployment.

 ---

 ## Certificates